Are Property Taxes Public Record in Canada?

 While property tax information is generally not publicly accessible, potential buyers can often access this information during the home buying process.
 This is because sellers often provide this information as part of the property listing.

-In addition, potential buyers can often estimate the property taxes on a specific property based on its assessed value and the local tax rate.
+Potential buyers can often estimate the property taxes on a specific property based on its assessed value and the local tax rate.
 However, these estimates may not be entirely accurate, as they do not take into account any tax exemptions or credits that the current owner may be receiving.

 Click for more information about Jennifer Jewell